• Skip to primary navigation

 • 1 teaspoon Pure Vanilla Extract

-• ½ Cup Almond Flour (use all purpose flour if nut-free is desired)
+• ½ Cup Almond Flour use all purpose flour if nut-free is desired

 Dough

-• ¾ Cup Unsalted Butter, room temperature
+• ¾ Cup Unsalted Butter softened

 • 1 ¼ Cup All-Purpose flour